Kerr-induced In-line Interferometry for Ultra-sensitive Phase-Contrast Imaging: Results

 The propagation of intense electromagnetic pulses through optical Kerr media is commonly accompanied by nonlinear effects, such as self-phase modulation, leading to characteristic modulations in the measured intensity spectrum (Fig. \ref{Figure 1}a,b).
 Those spectral modulation, while sensitive to pulse power, shape, and phase (e.g., chirp) usually do not directly reveal phase information of the incident pulses.

-A nonlinear medium, like a highly nonlinear optical fiber, can reveal discontinuos spectral phase modifications through intra-pulse interference between linear and nonlinear wave contributions.
-To formalize this phenomenon, we begin by expressing the pulse as a complex field in the spectral domain and introduce a narrowband phase filter (\textit{bit}), defined as the combination of two Heaviside phase steps (see Appendix A).
+A nonlinear medium, like a highly nonlinear optical fiber, can reveal discontinuous spectral phase modifications through intra-pulse interference between linear and nonlinear wave contributions.
+To formalize this phenomenon, we begin by expressing the pulse as a complex field in the spectral domain and introduce a narrowband flat-top phase filter (referred to as \textit{bit}), defined as the combination of two Heaviside phase steps (see Appendix A).
+The temporal impulse response $h(t)$ of such a phase filter with shift $\Phi$, we found to be